 You are required to disclose the proposed arrangement for review in eDisclose.
 However, if you have questions about the disclosure and/or FCOI review process with respect to a faculty-created startup, you are encouraged to first contact staff in the school of your primary affiliation for guidance.
-Contact information is available at web.jhu.edu/conflict\of\interest/contact\us.
+Contact information is available at outsideinterests. jhu.edu/contact.